 - They are so quick and easy to make.

-- They are gluten free, dairy free, refined sugar free, and paleo.
+- They are gluten free, dairy free, grain free, refined sugar free, paleo and made with no butter.

 - They are made with healthy ingredients like almond flour, coconut flour, eggs and coconut sugar.